rintnetwork/front-end/src/content/whitepaper/index.md

 This allows us to import future and past information into a single event for the Buyer to decide upon, in which he receives a Receipt on the candidate address that can be used as a claim on that Address.
 The Claims are yet to be defined but could include, for example, a claim on fee’s accrued in a Receipt-honouring DApp.

-### RNT Utility {#rnt-utility}
+### REY Utility {#rey-utility}

 - Required to become a Seller in the Acquisition Engine.
 - Required to become a Buyer in the Acquisition Engine.
-- Deposits are made in RNT.
+- Deposits are made in REY.

 ### Example use-cases {#example-use-cases}

 - Stakeholder A, owns a demand-side-platform (DSP), and sees an arbitrage opportunity to drive new stakeholders to the Network, and becomes a Seller.
 She downloads reyna’ media kit, and begins buying inventory, and has a real-time LTV calculation to instantly determine return on ad spend.
-She further increases personal stake in the Network, given the scarcity of RNT created by new members joining the network.
+She further increases personal stake in the Network, given the scarcity of REY created by new members joining the network.
 - Stakeholder B, a data analyst, wants to generate a side income, begins a Validator, and begins validating claims based on public data inputs.
 - Stakeholder C, a mathematician, begins purchasing claims upon observing an arbitrage opportunity based on a public data set.

-## Additional RNT Properties & Upgradability {#additional-rnt-properties-and-upgradability}
+## Additional REY Properties & Upgradability {#additional-rey-properties-and-upgradability}

-Based on the work of smart contract developer Dani Flores, the Reyna Network token possesses an interesting attribute - the ability to easily spawn new tokens that have the same balance distribution as the parent token at any given block number.
-We're strong believers in a culture of experimentation, and this model preserves fair contribution for early backers, without imposing rigid restrictions on the ability to test new RNT utility as the project evolves over time.
+Based on the work of smart contract developer Dani Flores, the Reyna Limited token possesses an interesting attribute - the ability to easily spawn new tokens that have the same balance distribution as the parent token at any given block number.
+We're strong believers in a culture of experimentation, and this model preserves fair contribution for early backers, without imposing rigid restrictions on the ability to test new REY utility as the project evolves over time.

-The core team and the reyna community are committed to ensuring that the RNT token adds value to the platform and drives network efects.
+The core team and the reyna community are committed to ensuring that the REY token adds value to the platform and drives network efects.
 Given the Binance Smart ecosystem is still in its infancy and token models are still being researched and developed, we also plan to introduce the ability to propose new functionality to the reyna community.
-Thus, RNT may be assigned a number of additional functions in the network beyond those defined in the scope above.
-Due to its complexity, future rights of the RNT are not guaranteed and remain a research topic.
+Thus, REY may be assigned a number of additional functions in the network beyond those defined in the scope above.
+Due to its complexity, future rights of the REY are not guaranteed and remain a research topic.

 ## Development Progress {#development-progress}